Our Funding – Policies & Aims

 Applications can be for capital, such as contributing to the cost of a new building, or for core costs such as staffing, provided the conditions above are met.

-The Trust does not make grants directly to individuals.
-If you are an individual in need of support and living in Devon, you may wish to approach The Gibbons Trusts, who are located at the same premises.
-Please note that the Gibbons Trusts require all individual applicants to have at least one reference in writing from a professional third party.
+If you are an individual in need of support and living in Devon, you may wish to approach The Gibbons Trusts.
+Please note that the Gibbons Trusts require all individual applicants to have at least one reference from a professional third party.

 The Trustees like to be kept informed of the progress of the cause supported.
 Please see our Monitoring & Evaluation page for further information about the Trust’s reporting requirements.